 Guardian Ops provides automated and manual workflows for managing your network’s abuse reports.
 One key feature is the ability to parse and identify abuse reports by event types and then match time frames to your customers through a simple API call.
-Here is a quick 3-step start guide that will help you achieve orchestration, aggregation, and automation.
+This quick start guide will help you achieve orchestration, aggregation, and automation in just 5 steps.
 Guardian Ops has two core views: Customers and Cases.
-In the Customers view, you will see all forwarded reports aggregated to a specific customer.
-To get started, follow steps 1–3 to set up orchestration in inbound processing and aggregation within the customer list.
+In the Customers view, you’ll see a list of customers that received reports and can access a summary on each customer.
+The cases view provides detailed information about a specific breakdown of reports which can be aggregated by customer or contract.

 Step 1: Forwarding Your Abuse Mailbox

 Forwarding your abuse reports to Abusix for processing is easy and beneficial to your organization.
 We will parse your abuse data and extract numerous details that will give you an exact idea of what is happening on your network.
 Abuse reports sent to the abuse@ role address ([email protected]) should be forwarded by “aliasing” your abuse@ role address to the SMTP email address provided to you as shown below.
-Network Set Up Web If you send reports that you receive at an email address other than the abuse@ role address, “alias” that address to the SMTP email address provided as well.
+Abuse mailbox forward for Guardian Ops If you want to send reports received at an email address other than the abuse@ role address, make sure to “alias” that address to the SMTP email address provided as well.

 ⚠️ Forwarding from an email client does not work!